argoproj-labs/argocd-operator/docs/usage/basics.md

 type: Opaque
 ```

-The operator will watch for changes to the `admin.password` value.
-When a change is made the password is synchronized to
+NOTE: The operator strictly uses this secret for setting the initial password for the admin user, making any change to this secret doesn't effect or update the password for the admin user.
-Argo CD automatically.
+To update password use [argocd-cli](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_account_update-password/) or [upstream-documentation](https://argo-cd.readthedocs.io/en/release-2.2/faq/#i-forgot-the-admin-password-how-do-i-reset-it).

 Fetch the admin password from the cluster Secret.